AyshaMehrin572/data-visualization-report/README.md

-# Data Visualization Report Project
+# Data Visualization Report

+This project generates visualizations for any numerical dataset, including correlation heatmaps and pairplots (scatter matrices).
+It automatically saves the plots as PNG files.

 ## Features

 - Generate Correlation Heatmap
 - Create Pairplot / Scatter Matrix
 - Automatically save visualizations as PNG files